mappum/bitcoin-merkle-proof/README.md

 }
 ```

-##### `var hashes = merkleTree.verify(partialMerkleTree)`
+##### `var hashes = bmp.verify(merkleProof)`

-Takes a block from a `merkleblock` message, and verifies the tree.
-An error will be thrown if the tree does not match the expected Merkle root.
-Returns an array of txids (as `Buffers`), that matched the Bloom filter.
+Verifies a Merkle proof object.
+An error will be thrown if the tree is not valid or does not match the expected Merkle root.
+Returns an array of txids (as `Buffer`s) which matched the Bloom filter.